 Models and Specifications

-During 1992-1994 the car received 50 different upgrades; most of them due to direct feedback from the customers.
-Some of the big changes were the introduction of larger disc brakes, wheels, tires and upgrades to the suspension and power steering system to improve handling.
+From 1992 to 1994 the car received 50 different upgrades; most of them due to direct feedback from the customers.
+Some of the big changes were the introduction of larger disc brakes, wheels, and tires and upgrades to the suspension and power steering system to improve handling.

 The second-generation Celsior was made public in November 1994.
 The key notable changes included a longer wheelbase car with the same V8 engine, but with more power and torque.
 The wheelbase was increased by 36 mm (1.4 in), allowing for more interior space and extra legroom of 66 mm (2.6 in) for the backseat passengers.